Are you interested in helping others while working part-time? Become a caregiver.

 - Lending a hand around the house with light housekeeping, meal prep and organizing

-- Providing transportation to an appointment at the doctor’s or dentist’s
+- Providing a car ride to an appointment at the doctor’s or dentist’s

 - Making a pot of tea and enjoying conversation